Will Car Insurance Pay for a Flat Tire?

 A standard car insurance policy does not cover any flat tire damages.
 You will only be covered if you have roadside assistance coverage.

 You might have roadside assistance through your own insurance company like GEICO or USAA.
-Or, you might have it through a third-party like AAA.
+Or, you might have it through a third-party like AAA or some other AAA alternative.
 If you get a flat tire, you can contact your roadside assistance provider, and they’ll send a technician to change your flat tire for your spare.

 Keep reading to learn more about how car insurance covers flat tire claims.